ximiyad123/ubports-garnet/README.md

 * **ADB/SSH over usb:** Doesn't work yet.
 * **Flashlight:** Flashlight from quick settings doesn't work.
 Download the UTorch app instead.
 * **Audio:** Mic and Audio may not work in calls.
+* **Video Playback:** Says unable to find video backend when you try to play a video, use waydroid or browser instead.

 ## Building